-''' (test? (=> (and (natp x) (natp y) (tlp z))
+'''

+(property (x :nat y :nat z :tl)

+:proofs? nil

-(= (foo x y z) 0))) '''
+(= (foo x y z) 0))

+'''

-Notice that this test? fails because foo does not always return 0.
+Notice that this property fails because foo does not always return 0.

-Exercise 2.13 Write a property using must-fail and test? to check that it is possible for foo to return a positive integer.
+Exercise 2.13 Write a property using must-fail and property to check that it is possible for foo to return a positive integer.
 Is this claim true?

-Exercise 2.14 Write a property using must-fail and test? to check that it is possible for foo to return a negative integer.
+Exercise 2.14 Write a property using must-fail and property to check that it is possible for foo to return a negative integer.
 Is this claim true?